 Funfetti Bundt Cake

-Get ready to celebrate with this festive sprinkle-filled funfetti bundt cake.
+Get ready to celebrate with this festive sprinkle-filled Funfetti Bundt Cake.
 Everyone’s favorite childhood cake flavor, baked entirely from scratch and turned into a bundt cake.
 It’s party time!

 Another bundt cake?
 Didn’t I just post one two days ago?
 You betchya (this patriotic red white and blue bundt cake, to be exact).
 So why two bundt cakes in a week?